Critaek/Computational_Intelligence_22/lab2/README.md

 The fitness is calculated by counting the total number of elements in the list if all the numbers in [0, N - 1] are covered, or by simply putting it as the total number on elements in all the lists of the problem.
 With this approach a lower number means a fitter individual, the closer to N, the best it is. <br />
 String contains the selected list(s). <br />
 From 100 and ahead the "String" will not be displayed as it's impossible to read. <br />
-Also for N = 500 and N = 1000 a population size of 100 was used, to finish in reasonable time. <br />
+Also for N = 500 and N = 1000 a population size of 100 was used, to finish in a reasonable time. <br />

 N = 5 -> Generation: 3   String: [[0, 2], [3], [4], [1]] Fitness: 5 <br />
 N = 10 -> Generation: 15  String: [[1, 3, 4, 9], [6], [8, 2, 7], [0, 5]]  Fitness: 10 <br />